Lyfralston/PaddlePaddle/PURE-relation/README.md

 ## 3. Pretrained models

-We provide a pretrained model and a entity prediction json file, which can be downloaded from  [BaiduYun](),  keyword is: .
-You should unzip and put them in the main directory.
+We provide a pretrained model, which can be downloaded from  [BaiduYun](),  keyword is: .
+You should unzip and put it in the main directory.
+Corresponding to this pretrained model, we also give an entity prediction json file in `entity_output` directory.